bk138/droidVNC-NG/doc/Intent-Interface.md

 * `net.christianbeier.droidvnc_ng.ACTION_START`: Starts the server.
   * `net.christianbeier.droidvnc_ng.EXTRA_ACCESS_KEY`: Required String Extra containing the remote control interface's access key.
 You can get/set this from the Admin Panel.
   * `net.christianbeier.droidvnc_ng.EXTRA_REQUEST_ID`: Optional String Extra containing a unique id for this request.
 Used to identify the answer from the service.
+  * `net.christianbeier.droidvnc_ng.EXTRA_INTERFACE`: Optional String Extra containing the network interface name (e.g., `wlan0`, `eth0`) or empty string to bind to all interfaces.
+If not provided, defaults to empty string (all interfaces).
   * `net.christianbeier.droidvnc_ng.EXTRA_PORT`: Optional Integer Extra setting the listening port.
 Set to `-1` to disable listening.
   * `net.christianbeier.droidvnc_ng.EXTRA_PASSWORD`: Optional String Extra containing VNC password.
   * `net.christianbeier.droidvnc_ng.EXTRA_SCALING`: Optional Float Extra between 0.0 and 1.0 describing the server-side framebuffer scaling.